janaiscoding/rock-paper-scissors/README.md

-Things I can do in the future:
+Future plans:
-- Create an error message if player inputs something wrong (completed)
+1. Create an error message if player inputs something wrong (completed)
-- Complete the game on the web
+2. Complete the game on the web
-- Assign a "how many times you want to play" to the game() function
+3. Assign a "how many times you want to play" to the game() function
-- Create a "play again" option
+4. Create a "play again" option

+Future Plan 1.
+- I checked after converting to lowercase if the player input is equal to the 3 options, and returned the answer.
+- If not, created an alert which has no return.

+Future plan 2.
+- Create html skeleton:
+- 1 div which allows the player to select the option (created)
+- 1 div which shows the player what the computer selected
+- 1 div which shows the player who won